amrancz/notes/content/Building the right thing is a foundation of good design.md

 If a feature doesn't meet the user need, nothing else about its design can make up for it.
 That's why building the right thing is a foundation of good design.

+In this way, good product management is actually necessary for good product design.

 Tags: [[product design]] [[product management]]